Digital Currencies and Central Bank Digital Currency (CBDC): A New Economic Frontier

 5.1 Collaboration for Interoperability

 To facilitate seamless cross-border payments, central banks must collaborate to ensure CBDCs are interoperable across jurisdictions.
+This collaboration will be vital for a truly global digital currency ecosystem.

 5.2 Role of Public-Private Partnerships